 We have programmes for:

-- Researchers based in Luxembourg (AFR, AFR-PPP, CORE, CORE-PPP, OPEN, PoC, KITS, RESCOM: SCIENTIFIC MONOGRAPHS, RESCOM: SCIENTIFIC EVENTS, PRIDE; PSP-CLASSIC; PSP-FLAGSHIP)
+- Researchers based in Luxembourg (AFR, Industrial Fellowships, CORE, BRIDGES, OPEN, PoC, KITS, RESCOM: SCIENTIFIC MONOGRAPHS, RESCOM: SCIENTIFIC EVENTS, PRIDE; PSP-CLASSIC; PSP-FLAGSHIP)

 - Bi- and multilateral programmes to support collaboration between researchers in Luxembourg and abroad (INTER);

 - Researchers working in Luxembourg to go abroad or researchers from abroad to come to Luxembourg (INTER Mobility);

 - Science communicators and teachers in Luxembourg, to support science outreach (PSP-Classic, PSP-Flagship).

 Researchers apply together with their research institution, the specifics vary between funding instruments.
 The programme descriptions and application guidelines for each funding instruments specify whether the scientist or institution must apply, or whether this must be done together with their research institution.

 CONDITIONS FOR RESEARCHERS SERVING AS PRINCIPAL INVESTIGATORS (PIs)